mohamedabi17/Hotel-Management-System-E-signiature-and-Crypted-Files-With-Pin-Encryption-/README.md

 ##The function generateSignature creates an electronic signature by dynamically generating an image of the signature text with randomized font size, angle, and position based on a hash of booking details and a PIN code.
 Here's a breakdown of what this function does:

 1-Image Creation: It creates a blank image with a specified width and height.
-Color Allocation: It sets up white and black colors for the background and text.
+2-Color Allocation: It sets up white and black colors for the background and text.
-2-Background Fill: It fills the image background with white.
+3-Background Fill: It fills the image background with white.
-Font Path: It specifies the path to a TTF font file to render the text.
+4-Font Path: It specifies the path to a TTF font file to render the text.
-3-Hashing and Randomization:
+5-Hashing and Randomization:
-It combines the booking details and the PIN code into a single string.
+-It combines the booking details and the PIN code into a single string.
-It hashes this string using MD5 to ensure a unique and consistent output for the same input.
+-It hashes this string using MD5 to ensure a unique and consistent output for the same input.
-It uses parts of the hashed string to randomize the font size, angle, and position of the text within the image.
+-It uses parts of the hashed string to randomize the font size, angle, and position of the text within the image.
-4-Text Rendering: It renders the signature text onto the image using the TrueType font.
+6-Text Rendering: It renders the signature text onto the image using the TrueType font.
-5-Image Saving: It saves the generated image to the specified file path.
+7-Image Saving: It saves the generated image to the specified file path.
-6-Memory Cleanup: It frees up memory used by the image resource.
+8-Memory Cleanup: It frees up memory used by the image resource.

 ##Type of Electronic Signature